grafana/tempo/docs/sources/tempo/configuration/parquet.md

 ## Choose a different block format

-The default block format is `vParquet3`, which is the latest iteration of Tempo's Parquet-based columnar block format.
+The default block format is `vParquet3`, which is the latest iteration of the Parquet-based columnar block format in Tempo.
 It introduces dedicated attribute columns, which improve query performance by storing attributes in own columns, rather than in the generic attribute key-value list.
 For more information, see [Dedicated attribute columns]({{< relref "../operations/tempo_cli" >}}).